Throwzone Academy is pleased to announce our 17th annual Summer Baseball Training program!

 July 3 to July 27

-All training classes will be held indoors at the Throwzone Academy pitching facility.
+All training will be held indoors at the Throwzone Academy pitching facility.

-This particular training will be for ages 13 years and older.
-We will have a younger version of our training that will be announced in the next 2 weeks.
+This particular training is for players aged 13 and older.
+We will announce our training for younger players in the next two weeks.

-First training session will run from June 5 to June 29.
-We will have a second part of the summer training beginning July 3 and will run through July 27.
+The first training session will run from June 5 to June 29.
+We’ll then have a second session from July 3 through July 27.

-Each day of the camp will be a 2 hour and 30 minute workout with individual attention given to building up core strength and beginning arm care and movement patterns that will precede the camp.
+Each day, the camp will be a 2-and-a-half-hour workout with individual attention given to building up core strength and beginning arm care in addition to movement patterns that will precede the camp.

 2 weeks: $ 429